lisitsyn/tapkee/README.md

 Customization
 -------------

-Tapkee is being developed to be highly customizable with preprocessor definitions.
+Tapkee is designed to be highly customizable with preprocessor definitions.

 If you want to use float as internal numeric type (default is double) you may do that with definition of `#define TAPKEE_CUSTOM_NUMTYPE float`